MicrosoftDocs/win32/desktop-src/VSS/vss-backup-configurations.md

 ---
-Description: 'There are a number of conventionally supported backup types&\#8212;incremental, differential, and full&\#8212;that VSS is aware of, as well as a backup configuration peculiar to VSS.' ms.assetid: 'eddf29bc-221b-4b10-9842-a893b62fa846'
+Description: There are a number of conventionally supported backup types&\#8212;incremental, differential, and full&\#8212;that VSS is aware of, as well as a backup configuration peculiar to VSS. ms.assetid: eddf29bc-221b-4b10-9842-a893b62fa846
-title: VSS Backup Configurations
+title: VSS Backup Configurations ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VSS Backup Configurations